-Global Citizenship Education – Live Virtual Workshop4-week online workshop Dates: July 2021 4 online sessions, 1 per week, 2 -3 hours
+Global Citizenship Education – Live Virtual Workshop4-week online workshop Dates: July 8 – 29, 3pm Eastern Time 4 online sessions, 1 per week, 2 -3 hours

 The Global Citizenship Education course is sponsored by Division 2 of the American Psychological Association, The Society for the Teaching of Psychology.